polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/use-a-pallet.md

 nickname associated with it.
 Here are some other things you may want to try:

-- Add a nickname that is shorter than the `MinNickLength` or longer than the `MaxNickLength` that you configured with the Nick's pallet's `Trait` configuration trait.
+- Add a nickname that is shorter than the `MinNickLength` or longer than the `MaxNickLength` that you configured with the Nick's pallet's `Config` configuration trait.
 - Add a nickname for Bob then use Alice's account and the "SUDO" button to forcibly kill Bob's nickname.
 Switch back to Bob's account and dispatch the `clearName` function.